-7.4.4 Partially rotating deformed black holes
+Partially rotating deformed black holes

 Another class of generalized Kerr-NUT-(A)dS metrics is obtained when one tries to 'switch off' some of the rotation parameters of the canonical metric (4.1).
 In the Lorentzian signature this yields partially rotating black holes that are deformed by the presence of NUT charges.
 Similar to the special Riemannian manifolds above, these metrics possess enough explicit and hidden symmetries, inherited from the original Kerr-NUT-(A)dS spacetime, to guarantee the complete integrability of geodesic equations.
 In the following we sketch the idea of the corresponding limit, generalizing the procedure performed in Oota and Yasui (2010) for the case of vanishing NUT parameters.
-The details of the construction can be found in Krtouš et al. (2016a).
+The details of the construction can be found in Krtouš et al (2016a).

 For simplicity let us concentrate on the even-dimensional case, D=2n.
 We start with the Kerr-NUT-(A)dS spacetime, (4.1), where n coordinates x{μ} are eigenvalues of the principal tensor h, while other n coordinates, φ_k , are Killing parameters.
 For the black hole case one of the coordinates, x_n is identified with the radial coordinate r, while the other n-1 coordinates x_1, \ldots, x{n-1} are 'angle coordinates'.
+Besides the cosmological constant, the metric contains cf. also figure 4.2.
+Lower bound $^-x_1$ has property that when $a_1 \to 0$ its value also tends to 0.

-Besides the cosmological constant, the metric contains 2n-1 arbitrary parameters, describing the mass, n-1 rotation parameters a{μ} , and n-1 NUT parameters.
-As we described in Sect.
-4.4, we assume the following ordering of coordinates x{μ} and rotational parameters a{μ} :
+2n-1 arbitrary parameters, describing the mass, n-1 rotation parameters a{μ} , and n-1 NUT parameters.
+As we described in section 4.4, we assume the following ordering of coordinates x{μ} and rotational parameters a{μ} :

-$$-x_1 < x_1 < a_1 < x_2 < a_2 < \dots < x{n-1} < a{n-1},$$ (7.64)
+$$-x_1 < x_1 < a_1 < x_2 < a_2 < \dots < x{n-1} < a{n-1}$$ , (7.64)